-Last updated May 2019
+Last updated May 2023

-There are dozens of ways to find and buy goods that were owned by someone else: Local email groups, message boards, and listservs; websites and apps; friends and neighbors; yard and estate sales; thrift and consignment stores; and well-known mega retailers.
-Often, perfectly good, like-new secondhand merchandise is available for free; you just have to respond quickly to an announcement and go pick it up.
+There are dozens of ways to find and buy used goods: local email groups, message boards, and listservs; websites and apps; friends and neighbors; yard and estate sales; thrift and consignment stores; and well-known mega retailers.
+There are also many general online marketplaces hawking used goods, including Amazon Warehouse, Craigslist, eBay, Etsy, Facebook Marketplace, and OfferUp.

 You’ll probably want to thoroughly clean most items before letting your kids play with or chew on them.
-Soap and water will usually do the trick; or make a solution of a tablespoon of bleach per gallon of water to disinfect especially grubby stuff or anything likely to make its way into a mouth.
+Soap and water will usually do the trick; or make a solution of one tablespoon of bleach per gallon of water to disinfect especially grubby stuff or anything likely to make its way into a mouth.
 Smaller items can be run through the dishwasher.

-For a crib, check www.cpsc.gov/recalls for recalls and make sure it meets current safety standards.
+For a crib, check cpsc.gov/recalls for recalls and make sure it meets current safety standards.
 Drop-side models, outlawed by the Consumer Product Safety Commission in 2011, are an automatic no-no, and it’s illegal to sell those.